TheAbhishekraj/Cement_Strength_Prediction/README.md

 9. under src/pipelines/ create file name init , train_pipeline & predict_piplines
 10. under noteboolks/ paste the daatset in csv format.
 11. create repository in github and push the code to github
+12. Now create an ipyn file and to the EDA and model training of the data in notebooks folder
+13. while working in jupyter notebook file make sure use :pip install ipykernel to install kernel
+14. Complete the utlis ,exception, logger file codings.
+15. Create Model File notebooks
+16.